 My dear friends,

-Fr Andrew joins me in wishing you a good Advent and a very Happy Christmas.
+Fr Andrew joins me in wishing you good health and much happiness for the New Year.

 With my love and prayers,